 CONAN: Let's go next to Keith, and Keith is with us from Gainesville.

 KEITH: I lost my mom to ovarian cancer in 2010.
 Your bravery in discussing this is refreshing.
-As family members, we had to make these hard decisions.
+As family members, we had to make those hard decisions.
 My mother was a 40-year nurse.
 She was 71 when she was diagnosed.
 She had wonderful team of physicians.
-I'm in an academic research community.
-We have all the technology and specialists you could want and more here.
+I'm in an academic research community - we have all the technology and specialists you could want, and more, here.

 She had no symptoms.
-We had no idea until, finally, she got so ill and had a mass and she had to have the debulking surgery, which - she was not a large woman.
+We had no idea until finally, she got so ill and had a mass, and she had to have the debulking surgery, which - she was not a large woman.
 She was, at her peak, 105 pounds, and she was 89 pounds at the end of her surgery.
-But then we had to make - her only request as a nurse was I don't want to die in a hospital.
-And she also (technical difficulty) nurse.
+But then we had to make - her only request - as a nurse - was, I don't want to die in the hospital.
+And she'd also been a hospice nurse.

-KEITH: That year of treatment, as difficult as it was, she - and she tolerated most things well.
-It gave all of us as family members all kinds of opportunities.
-And she found strength - she was a very strong woman, but she found even more strengths, strength she didn't know she had.
-When she washed her hair, my brother, who is a fine art photographer, took these beautiful pictures of her slick, domed head and her huge smile with her two grandchildren, my sons.
+KEITH: That year of treatment, as difficult as it was, she - and she tolerated most things well - it gave all of us as family members all kinds of opportunities.
+And she found strength - she was a very strong woman, but she found even more strengths, strengths she didn't know she had.
+When she washed her hair, my brother, who is a fine-art photographer, took these beautiful pictures of her slick, domed head and her huge smile, with her two grandchildren - my sons.

 GUBAR: Right, right.